LoyolaChicagoCode/cs2-project9-searching-java/README.md

-# COMP 271 F17 002 Lab 2
+# COMP 271 002 F17 Lab 2

 # Team project

-Work in teams of two
+Work in teams of two but submit individually (see details below)

 # Objectives